minhanh01bg/chatbot_ui/test-username-login.md

 ## Notes

 - Backend API `/api/v1/login` and `/api/v1/register` now receive FormData with username and password fields
+- Frontend form accepts both username and email as identifier
 - Database migration may be needed to add username column
 - Existing users with only email will need username field populated